Coopydood/ultimate-macOS-KVM/docs/Issues.md

 $ ./main.py --skip-os-check
 ```

+> [!WARNING]
-Doing so with an unsupported OS may have unexpected consequences, and ones I am not prepared to take responsibility for.
+> Doing so with an unsupported OS may have unexpected consequences, and ones I am not prepared to take responsibility for.
 The check is implemented for a reason - although mostly to save you the disappointment.

 </details>